tatey/conformist/README.md

 ### Conform

-Conform is the principle method for applying a schema to the given input.
+Conform is the principle method for lazily applying a schema to the given input.

 ``` ruby
 enumerator = schema.conform CSV.open('~/file.csv')